 Cloud Vulnerability DB

-PowSyBl (Power System Blocks), a framework for building power system oriented software, contains a deserialization vulnerability (CVE-2025-47771) in versions 6.3.0 to 6.7.1.
-The vulnerability exists in the read method of the SparseMatrix class, which can lead to privilege escalations when processing untrusted input.
-The issue was discovered and disclosed on June 19, 2025 (GitHub Advisory).
+PowSyBl (Power System Blocks), a framework for building power system oriented software, contains a deserialization vulnerability (CVE-2025-47771) discovered and disclosed on June 19, 2025.
+The vulnerability affects versions 6.3.0 to 6.7.1 of the framework, specifically in the read method of the SparseMatrix class (GitHub Advisory, NVD).

 The vulnerability can lead to various privilege escalation scenarios depending on the implementation context.
 It particularly affects multi-tenant applications where users can submit an InputStream for parsing into a SparseMatrix, or local tools that receive InputStream from external sources.
 The exact impact varies based on the deployment environment and usage patterns (GitHub Advisory).

 The vulnerability has been patched in com.powsybl:powsybl-math version 6.7.2.
 The fix implements proper object type checking during deserialization to prevent security issues.
-For users unable to upgrade immediately, the recommended workaround is to avoid using SparseMatrix deserialization methods (SparseMatrix.read) entirely (GitHub Release).
+For users unable to upgrade immediately, the recommended workaround is to avoid using SparseMatrix deserialization methods (SparseMatrix.read) entirely (GitHub Release, GitHub Advisory).

 Source: This report was generated using AI